 Top-controller

 The TopController interface represents a top-level motion controller, that is: a controller that a client can directly connect to via a non-real-time Ethernet connection.
 A top-controller controls one or more sub-controllers via real-time interfaces.
-These sub-controllers might be incorporated in a single physical package together with the top-controller or they might be connected via external real-busses.
+These sub-controllers might be incorporated in a single physical package together with the top-controller or they might be connected via external real-buses.

 Client connection